Stutyay/B2B-SaaS-Feedback-Triage-Engine/README.md

-# B2B Saas Feedback Triage Engine
+# B2B SaaS Feedback Triage Engine

 > Automatically categorise and sentiment-tag hundreds of app reviews in seconds — not hours.